joaov230/BezierCurvesUsingHTMLCanvas/README.md

 # BezierCurvesUsingHTMLCanvas
- Implementation of Bezier Curves with HTML Canvas
+ Manual implementation of Cubic Bezier Curves using HTML Canvas

-## Objectives
+### General Information
- * The objective of this repository is to try to recreate the Photoshop Pen Tool using HTML Canvas for research and practice purposes only.
+* The objective of this repository is to try to recreate the Photoshop Pen Tool using HTML Canvas for research and practice purposes only. (_Not finished yet_)
+* It will be updated as I develop new stuff.